How to Improve Golf Swing Effectively

 The trick is to try to slow down and control that feeling that you have to overpower the game.

 A trick I learned is to suck on hard candies when practicing.
-When we grip the club too hard, it is usually accompanied with a clenching of the teeth.
+When we grip the golf club too hard, it is usually accompanied with a clenching of the teeth.
 Sucking on hard candies makes it hard to bite down and clench your teeth.
 In addition, I sometimes eat potato chips when chipping and putting.

 Put a chip between your teeth and try not to break it as you take your stroke.
 It’s harder than it sounds.
 The resulting snack is also a nice reward for yourself.

 I see many amateurs fall into this mistake.
-You assess your yardage and assume that you can get there with whatever club you choose.
+You assess your yardage and assume that you can get there with whatever golf club you choose.

-The problem is if you choose a club that you need to hit 100% to achieve that yardage, you don’t take into account that this is not the range and that your lie might not be perfect and the strike might not be perfect enough to get to your desired yardage.
+The problem is if you choose a golf club that you need to hit 100% to achieve that yardage, you don’t take into account that this is not the range and that your lie might not be perfect and the strike might not be perfect enough to get to your desired yardage.